What Are the Steps in A Criminal Case?

-If the Prosecutor fails to show that your case should be classified as a Felony (which have much more serious consequences on your life) our attorneys argue for to reduce the charges from a Felony to a Misdemeanor via 17(b) of the California Penal Code.
+If the Prosecutor fails to show that your case should be classified as a Felony (which has much more serious consequences on your life) our attorneys argue to reduce the charges from a Felony to a Misdemeanor via 17(b) of the California Penal Code.

 While most defense attorneys fail to raise any affirmative defenses, self -defense for example, at Preliminary Hearings, Manshoory Law Group believes in not wasting time in resolving your case.

 A Jury Trial is where the prosecution and the defense present evidence to a jury of 12 persons from the community.
 The Jury then decides whether the prosecution proved their case beyond a reasonable doubt, the highest standard of proof in all of the law.
 So, it is important that your attorney knows how to select jury members that are the best fit for your case.